bencoveney/bencoveney.github.io/posts/allocator.md

 In practice, my memory allocator interfaces with the heap in 2 different ways:

 Firstly, the location of the program break cannot be known ahead of time.
 The operating system can (and will) vary the location where programs are loaded into memory each time they are executed.
-This [address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization) gives security benefits but as a result we need to call the `BRK` syscall up-front, before we can make any allocations, so that know where to expand it from.
+This [address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization) gives security benefits but as a result we need to call the `BRK` syscall up-front, before we can make any allocations, so that we know where to expand it from.

 Secondly, when the allocator determines that we do not have any space available to fit a memory allocation, we will expand the heap by calling the `BRK` syscall with a new desired location for the program break.
 This new location will be offset from the program break's initial location, hence why we needed to look it up initially.